Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Moduli Spaces of Disks

+We observe that it is possible to achieve regularity of the stable moduli spaces $\mathcal{M}(\bm{p},\bm{E},\ell)$ with perturbation data satisfying Conditions \ref{condition:pertham} and \ref{condition:pertac}, because any element $u \in \mathcal{M}(\bm{p},\bm{E},\ell)$ intersects $M \setminus D^+$ (because the boundary conditions are contained in $M \setminus D^+$), where the perturbation data can be changed essentially arbitrarily.
+The transversality argument follows \cite[Section 3.2]{mcduffsalamon}, with modifications as in \cite[Section 9k]{Seidel2008}.
+In the notation of the latter, we choose the neighbourhood $\Omega_r$ to avoid all strip-like ends and marked points, and to lie inside $u^{-1}(M \setminus D^+)$ (compare \cite[Lemma 5.6]{Cieliebak2007}).

+To achieve regularity of the unstable moduli spaces, i.e., the moduli space of strips which do not intersect the divisors, we must perturb the almost-complex structure part of the Floer datum as in \cite{Floer1995,oh97}; Condition \ref{condition:pertac} does not affect this argument.

-We observe that it is possible to achieve regularity of the moduli spaces $\mathcal{M}(\phi(\bm{p}),\bm{E},\ell)$ if we require our perturbation data to satisfy Condition \ref{condition:pertint}, because we can still perturb the Hamiltonian part of the perturbation data essentially arbitrarily away from the strip-like ends and marked points (the transversality argument follows \cite[Section 9k]{Seidel2008}).
-However, it is {\bf not} possible to achieve regularity of the moduli spaces $\mathcal{M}_0(\bm{E},\ell)$: in particular, on a sphere bubble contained inside one of the divisors, the perturbation datum is required to be equal to the standard complex structure, which may not be regular.
-Therefore we can in general {\bf not} guarantee regularity of the Gromov compactification
+If $N$ is positively monotone, then the proof of Proposition \ref{proposition2:posmon} carries through, even if our perturbation data satisfy Conditions \ref{condition:pertham} and \ref{condition:pertac}.
+However, the proof of Proposition \ref{proposition2:cyrel} does not, because it is not possible to achieve regularity of the moduli spaces $\mathcal{M}_0(\bm{E},\ell)$ with perturbation data satisfying Condition \ref{condition:pertac}: in particular, on a sphere bubble contained inside one of the divisors, the perturbation datum is required to be equal to the standard integrable complex structure, which may not be regular.
+The proof of Proposition \ref{proposition2:cyrel} used regularity of these moduli spaces in a crucial way, so in general it is not possible to guarantee regularity of the Gromov compactifications $\overline{\mathcal{M}}(\bm{p},\bm{E},\ell)$ of moduli spaces of virtual dimension $\le 1$ using perturbation data satisfying Conditions \ref{condition:pertham} and \ref{condition:pertac}, if $N$ is Calabi-Yau.